mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 Note: The C++ implementation of a stage must receive and emit the same message types as the Python implementation.

-Note: The “Python” in the `PythonSource` & `PythonNode` class names refers to the fact that these classes contain Python interfaces not the implementation language.
+Note: The "Python" in the `PythonSource` & `PythonNode` class names refers to the fact that these classes contain Python interfaces not the implementation language.

 #### A Simple PassThru Stage
 As in our Python example we will start with a simple pass-through stage which can be used as a starting point for future development of other stages.
 By convention, in Morpheus, C++ classes have the same name as the Python class and are located under a directory named `_lib`.
 We will be following that convention, to start we will create a `_lib` directory and a new empty `__init__.py` file.

 While our Python implementation accepts messages of any type, in the form of Python objects, on the C++ side we don't have that flexibility as our node is subject to C++ static typing rules.
 In practice this isn't a limitation as we usually know which specific message types we need to work with.